Mijyuoon/TouhouKeyRemap/README.md

 - `map` — space-separated list of number pairs, specifying source and target [virtual key codes](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) for which to perform the remapping.
 Supports both decimal and hexadecimal (by suffixing with `h`) number formats.
   Example value: `map: 57h,26h 53h,28h 41h,25h 44h,27h`, this would remap W, S, A, D to up, down, left and right arrows respectively.
+- `scale` — space-separated list of number triplets, where the first number specifies the hotkey (same way as in `map` option) and the remaining two specify the desired width and height.
+When the hotkey is triggered the active window will be resized to the specified size.
+  Example value: `scale: 7Bh,1280,960`, this will resize the active window to 1280×960 when F12 is pressed.

 Example config file (can also be found in the repo itself):
 ```